 The relationship between the Entity (a subject) and a fact about the entity (a predicate/object pair) is known as a tuple.

-In a knowledge graph, entities, such as people, places, things, concepts, etc., may be stored as nodes and the edges between those nodes may indicate the relationship between the nodes.
+In the Google Knowledge Graph, entities, such as people, places, things, concepts, etc., may be stored as nodes and the edges between those nodes may indicate the relationship between the nodes.